UltimateSoftware/bus-tracker/README.md

 # bus-tracker
-Bus tracking system to help people know where buses are in their route and plan accordingly
+Bus tracking system to help people know where buses are in their route and plan accordingly.